decentraland/documentation/content/creator/wearables-and-emotes/manage-collections/uploading-wearables.md

 <img src="/images/wearables-and-emotes/uploading-wearables/12_set_price.png" width="400"/>

-Save the price and you will be back to the list of wearables in your collection.
+Put the item up for sale and you will be back to the list of wearables in your collection.
 When you click on the item, you will get its general info.
 Click on the button **_Preview_** to see it on the editor.

 <img src="/images/wearables-and-emotes/uploading-wearables/13_click_item.png" width="900"/>